SethMMorton/fastnumbers/README.rst

 with a speedup - they may not.
 Every platform, compiler, and data-set is different, and you should perform a timing test on your system with your data to evaluate if you will see a benefit.
-As you can see from the data linked in the `Timing`_ section, the amount of speedup you will get particularly data-dependent.
+As you can see from the data linked in the `Timing`_ section, the amount of speedup you will get is particularly data-dependent.

 **NOTE**: in the below examples, we use ``from fastnumbers import int`` instead